mckennapsean/dissertation/content/10-acknowledge.md

 Kirchgaessner.
 I owe all of them so much for helping hone my attention to detail and troubleshooting skills to be what they are today.
 For my education, I have to thank my teachers, and William Heeren was one of the most dedicated teachers I have ever had.
-Despite only taking one Chemistry class from him, he mentored me throughout high school in Science Olympiad and SMART Team, and it is through these experiences that my love and passion for Computer Science grew.
-The outstanding professors at Cornell College helped further that education in Computer Science, Physics, and Chemistry, with the academic excellence and rigor instilled to me by many professors, such as Tony deLaubenfels, Leon Tabak, Lyle Lichty, Kara Beauchamp, Derin Sherman, and Craig Teague.
+Despite only taking one chemistry class from him, he mentored me throughout high school in Science Olympiad and SMART Team, and it is through these experiences that my love and passion for computer science grew.
+The outstanding professors at Cornell College helped further that education in computer science, physics, and chemistry, with the academic excellence and rigor instilled to me by many professors, such as Tony deLaubenfels, Leon Tabak, Lyle Lichty, Kara Beauchamp, Derin Sherman, and Craig Teague.
 I would not be where I am today without all of these wonderful educators and mentors, and for that I am